 - Any other non-financial terms.

 - Your proposal for an ex gratia payment (set out in gross months’ salary), the first £30,000 of which will be tax free (see our separate guide on ex gratia payments).

 10. How much to ask for

 In general terms, most negotiations settle for between notice pay plus one month’s gross salary and notice pay plus four months’ gross salary.
 If you have an excellent case, or represent a risk to the business in terms of clients, then you should be aiming higher, maybe notice pay plus six months.
 So, if you have an idea of the amount you can realistically settle for, you need to pitch a little higher when making an opening offer: a little higher, but not ridiculously so.

 If you can realistically aim for three months’ salary plus notice, and you offer twelve months’ salary, then your employer is not going to take you seriously.
-Ironically, if you plan to use a lawyer, if can be a good tactic to offer a ridiculous amount straight away, then instruct a lawyer to negotiate on a sensible basis, but if you are not planning to do this, then you should really be aiming for about twice what you can realistically achieve, depending on the strength of your case.
-So, if you can expect three months’ gross salary plus notice then you should be pitching for six months’ gross salary plus notice in your initial offer.
+Ironically, if you plan to use a lawyer, it can be a good tactic to offer a ridiculous amount straight away, then to instruct a lawyer to negotiate on a sensible basis.
+Normally though, you should really be asking for up to double what you can realistically achieve, depending on the strength of your case.
+So, if you can expect three months’ gross salary plus notice, then you could try pitching for six months’ gross salary plus notice in your initial offer.

 The last line of your letter before the signature should always be ‘I look forward to hearing from you.

 To see some examples of without prejudice letters that helped individuals to get the outcomes they wanted, have a look at our without prejudice letter templates.
 You can freely use any of these as the basis for creating your own letter.

 If you would like Monaco Solicitors’specialist team of employment lawyers to help you negotiate a settlement agreement and to draft related without prejudice letters on your behalf – or for any other purpose – get in touch.
 We only represent employees!